Joe Lartey

-Joachim Awuley Lartey (born 6 June 1927), aka 'Over To You' Joe Lartey, is a retired Ghanaian commentator and journalist.
+Joachim Awuley Lartey (6 June 1927 – 26 April 2024) was a Ghanaian commentator and journalist.
 He worked with the Ghana Broadcasting Corporation from 1961 to 1973 and 1990, and with Federal Radio Corporation of Nigeria between 1978 and 1990.
 Lartey was ranked amongst the top five African football commentators by Goal, an international association football news website.
+He was the first president of the Sports Writers Association of Ghana (SWAG).

 Early life and education

 Lartey was born on 6 June 1927 at Lutterodt Street in Accra to Emmanuel Akushey Lartey and Madam Emma Araakua Lartey.
 His father worked with the Treasury Department.

 Lartey started his education at Accra Royal School around 1933.
 Not long after, his father was transferred to Cape Coast and he went with him.
 However, before he could find another school, his father took ill and was brought back to Accra.

 In 1935, his father was transferred to Tamale.
 He decided to go alone because of the distance.
 A journey to Tamale from Accra at the time lasted three days.
 Lartey, his younger brother and his mother were left behind.
-A few months later, his younger brother took ill and never recovered until he died.
+A few months later, his younger brother took ill and died, without ever recovering.
 His father had to come for him and his mother.
-At Tamale, Lartey enrolled at the Tamale Middle Boarding School but his father sought permission for him to be a day student, since he fell sick often.
+At Tamale, Lartey enrolled at the Tamale Middle Boarding School, but his father sought permission for him to be a day student, since he fell sick often.

-In 1938 his father returned to Accra and Lartey was sent to Government Senior Boys School at Kinbu to continue his education.
+In 1938, his father returned to Accra and Lartey was sent to Government Senior Boys School at Kinbu to continue his education.
 He completed middle school in 1943 and was admitted to the Accra Academy in 1944.
 He followed events of the Second World War by listening to the war speeches of British Prime Minister Sir Winston Churchill, on radio, and by reading magazines.

-After less than a year at the Accra Academy, he left home for Takoradi to join the British Navy.
+After less than a year at the Accra Academy, he left home for Takoradi to join the British Royal Navy.
 He was sent to Free Town, Sierra Leone for further training.
-In 1945 the war had ended and his group was demobilised in 1946.
+In 1945, the war had ended and his group was demobilised in 1946.

 Career

 Lartey first got a job as a clerk at the Accra Town Council, working under the Town Clerk Major McDougel.
 He then pursued a course on his own with Wolsey Hall to prepare for Cambridge Certificate (O’Level).

-There was a special resettlement package for those discharged from the British Navy, as part of which, Lartey was given a scholarship to train as a teacher.
+There was a special resettlement package for those discharged from the British Royal Navy, as part of which, Lartey was given a scholarship to train as a teacher.
 He did the Certificate "B” at Winneba Training College, passing out after two years.
 Because of the Cambridge Certificate he obtained from Wolsey Hall, he was able to do his post-certificate training at Wesley College, Kumasi.
 He spent five years teaching at Larteh, Kwanyako, Swedru, Nyakrom and Accra until 1961.